+Concern

-Concern 81D Planning Element Addressing conditions in Elm Square, including vacant or underutilized buildings, negative perceptions about parking availability and building conditions, and appropriate future uses within the area.
-Providing housing that meets identified needs for affordability and both the needs of both young people wanting to live in their community and seniors wanting to remain in their community.
-Understanding the possibilities for housing and economic development along Route 97, the town's major artery, especially with the draw of the Community Trail.
-1 2 1 3 Considering options for the town-owned land at 150 Center including protection of the aquifer, recreational opportunities, housing, and economic development.
+Addressing conditions in Elm Square, including vaca underutilized buildings, negative perceptions about availability and building conditions, and appropriate uses within the area.

+Providing housing that meets identified needs for affordability and the needs of both young people wa to live in their community and seniors wanting to rer their community.

+Understanding the possibilities for housing and ecor development along Route 97, the town's major arter especially with the draw of the Community Trail.

+Considering options for the town-owned land at 150 Center Street including protection of the aquifer, recreational opportunities, housing, and economic development.

 Considering options for Valley Screw and what could happen if the Town acquired the site.

-Linking the new Groveland Community Trail to these three areas with extended Complete Streets investments so the entire town can benefit from this new resource.
-1 2 3 3
+Linking the new Groveland Community Trail to these areas with extended Complete Streets investments entire town can benefit from this new resource.